Dr-Ake/Rimworld-Lantern-Core-Mod/LanternsCore_ModBuilder/Guide.md

 If your costume textures only exist for one body type (for example you only drew the Male body type), you can temporarily force the pawn's body type while transformed so the costume still renders.

+## Tab: Behavior (optional)

+This tab exposes higher-level framework behaviors that don't require custom C#:

+- **Stealth / Veil**: Toggleable stealth mode with its own energy pool and optional anti-targeting.
+- **Corruption / Influence**: Persistent hediff that grows while worn and can trigger mental states.
+- **Ambient influence**: Apply a hediff to pawns while the gear is unworn (e.g., "whispers").
+- **Autonomy / Temptation**: Biases pawn apparel AI to prefer wearing the gear.
+- **Removal rules**: Refuse removal at a severity threshold; optionally force-drop from corpses/graves.

 Behavior:
 - When the costume applies: the pawn's body type is changed to your chosen `BodyTypeDef`.